Contagious McKean--Vlasov problems with common noise: from smooth to singular feedback through hitting times: Rates of convergence

 \subsection{Numerical simulations}

 Lastly, we investigate the convergence rate of the smoothed loss function towards the singular loss function through numerical simulations.
-The aforementioned estimates, for the case without common noise, provide insights into the pace at which the smoothed system will approach the singular system, prior to the decline in regularity of the singular loss function.
+The estimates from the previous section, for the case without common noise, give upper bounds on the rate at which the smoothed system will approach the singular system, prior to the decline in regularity of the singular loss function.
 The proofs employed in the analysis utilised relatively crude upper bounds, prompting the question of whether the obtained rates are optimal.

 To the best of our knowledge, there is no existing literature on the regularity of the loss process in the presence of common noise.
 Consequently, the theoretical methods employed earlier may not be applicable in this scenario.
-Nevertheless, we can still explore the convergence rate in this context as well.
+Nevertheless, we can still explore the convergence rate numerically in this context as well.
 We consider the simplest setting with common noise,

-where $\rho \in [0,\,1)$ is a fixed constant.
+where $\rho \in [0,1)$ is a fixed constant.
 We propose a numerical scheme that employs a particle system approximation to compute both the limiting and smoothed loss functions.
 Instead of employing numerical integration to compute the mollified loss of $X^\varepsilon$, the system will feel the impulse from a particle hitting the boundary at a random time in the future sampled from a random variable whose probability density function is the mollification kernel.
-The scheme is given in \cref{alg: ALGORITHM USED TO APPROXIMATE THE SMOOTHED LOSS WITH COMMON NOISE}.
+The scheme is given in Algorithm \ref{alg: ALGORITHM USED TO APPROXIMATE THE SMOOTHED LOSS WITH COMMON NOISE}.